Central limit theorems for $U$-statistics of Poisson point processes

 with $R_{ij}$ and $\tilde{R}_i$ defined in (\ref{eqn:R1}) and (\ref{eqn:R2}). \end{theorem}

-\begin{proof} Our proof is based on the following result (Theorem 3.1 in \cite{Peccatietal2010}), which is derived by a combination of Malliavin calculus and Stein's method. \begin{theorem} Let $G\in L^2(\P)$ with $\E G=0$ be in the domain of $D$ and $N$ be a standard Gaussian random variable.
+\begin{pf} Our proof is based on the following result of Peccati et al. (Theorem~3.1 in \cite{Peccatietal2010}), which is derived by a combination of Malliavin calculus and Stein's method. \begin{theorem}[(Peccati et al. \cite{Peccatietal2010})] Let $G\in L^2(\P)$ with $\E G=0$ be in the domain of $D$ and let $N$ be a standard Gaussian random variable.
 Then

 \end{theorem} From now on, we denote by